-To obtain these measures, we used multiple data sources, including administrative data, interviews with investigating workers, caseworkers and caretakers, and qualitative data collection on program operation and context.
+To obtain these measures, we used multiple data sources, including administrative data, interviews with workers and caretakers, and qualitative data collection on program operation and context.

-For family preservation/placement prevention sites, the study used a longitudinal design in which caretakers were interviewed at three points in time: when they entered the study, at the end of services, and at one year after entry to the study.
+For family preservation/placement prevention sites, the study used a longitudinal design in which caretakers were interviewed at three points in time: when they entered the study, at the end of services, and at 1 year after entry to the study.
 Caseworkers were interviewed at two points in time, when the family entered the study and at the end of services.
 Investigating workers completed a self-administered form as quickly after assignment as possible.
 They were asked to provide a description of the allegation and the investigation findings.
 Caseworkers were asked to provide information on the actual services provided during in-person contacts with the family during treatment for the experimental cases and during a comparable time period for the control cases.
 Administrative data on placement and subsequent maltreatment were collected for 18 months after enrollment on each case.
+An analysis of costs of family preservation programs was also conducted.